parametrix/thebuildingcoder-archive/a/2072_empty_asset.md

 It was indeed as you described.
 By changing a property of my Appearance asset and saving the material re-applies the appearance assets in the API.

-No solution in my case, other then warning the user to this issue, since I can't programatically re-assign the properties without reading the assigned values first, which I can't since renderingAssets is empty.
+No solution in my case, other then warning the user to this issue, since I can't programmatically re-assign the properties without reading the assigned values first, which I can't since renderingAssets is empty.
 My materials do not come from IFC conversion.

 I've been told that the family I'm using with the material with the empty Appearance Assets (Door - Architrave) is actually one of the default families that comes with Revit 2024 installation.
 So assuming this is a very old family, recycled between Revit versions, and it might be a very old material as well.

 **Answer:**
 I just checked the 2024 revit project template "Default-Multi-discipline".
-It seems to have 22 materials without a appearance asset.
+It seems to have 22 materials without an appearance asset.
-Like "Analytical Spaces", "Metal - Stainless Steel" etc..(others do have a appearance asset.)
+Like "Analytical Spaces", "Metal - Stainless Steel" etc..(others do have an appearance asset.)

-Duplicating such material (duplicate incl. asset, shared asset not tried) will result in a material with a appearance asset (size > 0)
-The original wil still miss it as nothing changed to that one.
+Duplicating such material (duplicate incl. asset, shared asset not tried) will result in a material with an appearance asset (size > 0), The original will still lack it, as nothing changed to that one.

 Duplicating such material in the API will result in a material with no appearance asset, because the UI version adds it internally.
 So that's what then also should be done in the API in you're addin.
-How revit's UI creates the asses....well that's another topic, I think it depends on the material class and what maybe already exists in the project/family and/or some internal default assets.
+How the Revit UI creates the asset is another topic; I think it depends on the material class and what maybe already exists in the project/family and/or some internal default assets.

 I haven't tried this via the API yet but, after checking the Appearance Asset Element and finding it to have a size of 0, try duplicating it and see if Revit creates a properly defined version of it, if so then you could assign the newly created Appearance Asset to the material (along with searching for and redefining any other materials that might be using it as well).

-I went in and tried my suggestion.
+I went ahead and tried this suggestion.
 It does indeed work.
 Here's the code in VB (where RDB = Revit.DB and RDV = Revit.DB.Visual):